cwendorf/EASI/docs/applications/README.md

 ### Simple Effects in Factorial and Mixed Designs

-The **FactorialBy**  and **MixedBy** files implement "by" functions designed to facilitate the analyses of simple effects in factorial and mixed designs:
+The **FactorialBy**  and **MixedBy** files implement "by" functions designed to replicate the analyses of simple effects in factorial and mixed designs:

 - [*FactorialByDataApplications*](./FactorialByDataApplications.md) - Uses two-way factorial (between-subjects) data
 - [*MixedByDataApplications*](./MixedByDataApplications.md) - Uses two-way mixed design (between-subjects and within-subjects) data

-The **Exposition** files implement a simple exposition pipe operator to build enhanced plots for the analyses of simple effects in factorial and mixed designs:
+The **Exposition** files implement a exposition pipe operator to simplify the use of subsets (like in the analyses of simple effects) and enhance the plots in factorial and mixed designs:

 - [*ExpositionFactorialDataApplications*](./ExpositionFactorialDataApplications.md) - Uses two-way factorial (between-subjects) data
 - [*ExpositionMixedDataApplications*](./ExpositionMixedDataApplications.md) - Uses two-way mixed design (between-subjects and within-subjects) data